Based on clinically tested, well established, standard formulations.

 3×10 mL (Not available in Europe)

-Nidacon’s VitriBlast and ThermoBlast vitrification media are based on well-tested standard formulations (Lane et al) and are both optimised for blastocysts.
+Nidacon’s VitriBlast and ThermoBlast vitrification media are based on well-tested standard formulations (Lane et al) and are both optimised for the vitrification of blastocysts.
 Since these products have been used in practice for a considerable time and thoroughly tested, Nidacon can provide detailed protocols for vitrifying blastocysts, ensuring the most reliable and secure process possible.

 The main challenge when freezing cells is the formation of intracellular ice crystals during both the cooling and rewarming process.
 These ice crystals have a detrimental effect on cell survival.
 Vitrification, the extremely rapid freezing of cellular material, makes it possible to freeze cells without ice crystals forming within the cells.
 T